DennisD2/tomorrow/src/morrow/sa9054-info.md

 RdSwpIdx() -> 4
 ```

-As soon as mr90xx_MeasureAmplWithFreq() works fully, aquisition data can be retrieved from the Spectrum Analyzer.

-This is what the demo program dumps out.
+This is what the original demo program dumps out.
 It is amplitude and frequency data from a 40 points sweep
 in range 149Mhz..150Mhz.
 A small rod antenna is connected to the device input.

 The amplitude value (16 bit) is read in as a single word, the fetched data is in range 0x20..0x40